Jiliar/boiler-plate-code-gen/README.md

 The generator ensures:

-1. **Dependency Rule**: Dependencies point inward toward the domain
+1. **Dependency Rule**: Dependencies point inward toward the domain (hexagon center)
+2. **Ports and Adapters**: External communication only through well-defined interfaces
-2. **Interface Segregation**: Small, focused interfaces for each use case
+3. **Interface Segregation**: Small, focused interfaces for each use case
-3. **Single Responsibility**: Each class has one reason to change
+4. **Single Responsibility**: Each class has one reason to change
-4. **Dependency Inversion**: High-level modules don't depend on low-level modules
+5. **Dependency Inversion**: High-level modules don't depend on low-level modules

 ## Development Workflow